tpvasconcelos/dotfiles/README.md

 # My dotfiles

 These are my personal [dotfiles](https://wiki.archlinux.org/index.php/Dotfiles).
-This repository helps me keep a reproducible version of my development environments, configuration files, system preferences, and even my desktop applications.
+This repository helps me keep a reproducible version of my development environment, configuration files, system preferences, and even my desktop applications.

 I keep a step-by-step guide in this README on how to get from a fresh macOS installation to a fully-setup